 8. Jet lag.

 A travel transfer is only a part of your travel experience, but further comes an adaptation to living in a new time zone.
-If you want to make it easier then check your alarm clock, put it out of reach not to simply turn it off and ask for a wake-up call.
+If you want to make it easier then check your alarm clock, put it out of reach not simply turn it off and ask for a wake-up call.

 When leaving for a foreign country you should ensure you have insurance coverage including medical and for your baggage.